Facebook tries to move past scandals with new features

 Mark jokes about his testimony

-Zuckeberg was cheerful and even giggly at times during his presentation, a far cry from his stiff testimony two weeks ago in front of Congress.
+Zuckerberg was cheerful and even giggly at times during his presentation, a far cry from his stiff testimony two weeks ago in front of Congress.
 He had a much more receptive audience at F8, with developers cheering like he was a rock star and even yelling things like "thank you!" at the stage.

 Zuckerberg called out "Watch Party," a tool announced in January that lets you watch shows while chatting about them with your Facebook friends.